technicalities/modern-love/README.md

   2. Intensity of [ideological](http://blog.practicalethics.ox.ac.uk/2015/05/if-youre-a-conservative-im-not-your-friend/) [assortative mating](https://en.wikipedia.org/wiki/Assortative_mating).
   3. Target gender archetype ("from exclusively men to exclusively women with androgynes in the middle") is a more personally informative way of obtaining 'an orientation', but obvs it misses out on a vast amount of social information: gay men and straight women differ enormously, and so on.
   4. Preference for conventional beauty: from indiscriminate to .
 It's not right to put this in "paraphilia".
 Nor do I want to incite rage by calling it "fussiness"...

-* Monogamy and jealousy - possessiveness and reproductive anxiety - are deeply related.
+  5. Monogamy as distinct from jealousy.
+Possessiveness and reproductive pair-bond anxiety are obviously deeply related.
 But they are logically distinct, and some people are willing monogamists with a poly partner.
 The results of this voluntary, unstructured experiment are forthcoming.

 * No particular view of the relative causal strength of nature and nurture on sex is presented. ([Though check this mad business out!](https://en.wikipedia.org/wiki/Digit_ratio#Correlation_between_digit_ratio_and_traits))